 - 667. Purpose of this Chapter - 668.
 Application for accredited client status - 669.
 Consideration and decision of applications - 670.
 Criteria for accredited client status - 671.
 Communication of decisions on applications - 672.
 Issuing of accredited client status certificates - 673.
 Contents of accredited client status certificates - 674.
 Conditions - 675.
 Period of validity of accredited client status certificates - 676.
 Non-compliance with criteria for accredited client status - 677.
 Renewal of accredited client status certificates - 678.
 Amendment of accredited client status certificates - 679.
 Suspension or withdrawal of accredited client status certificates - 680.
-Process for suspension or withdrawal of accredited client status certificates 681.
-Communication of decisions to suspend or withdraw accredited client status. - 681.
+Process for suspension or withdrawal of accredited client status certificates - 681.
 Communication of decisions to suspend or withdraw accredited client status certificate - 682.
 Benefits of accreditation - 683.
 Rules to facilitate implementation of this Chapter - 684.
 Offences in terms of this Chapter